 The placement of rural roads may also be an issue.
 Avoiding building roads through unspoiled areas may help to keep them unspoiled.
 Keeping the rural character of a small-town road may be important to maintaining the nature and history of the community.
 The interruption of wildlife routes may also be a concern.

 A plan to repave and straighten a notoriously rough but well-used rural road in a small New England town met with enormous local opposition.
 The plan involved doubling the width of the road which would have eliminated many large old trees, as well as centuries-old stone walls on either side.
 Although everyone wanted the road repaved, many residents felt that sacrificing the trees and walls and the look of the road were too high a price to pay, and the plan was defeated in Town Meeting.

 Another concern is whether all neighborhoods or communities are treated equally in the matter of road maintenance.
-In the American South, up to the late 20th Century, it was common to see well-paved roads with sidewalks and sewers in the white, more affluent section of a town, and dirt streets with water running in roadside ditches in the African-American, lower-income neighborhoods.
+In the American South, up to the late 20th Century, it was common to see well-paved roads with sidewalks and sewers in the more affluent White section of a town, and dirt streets with water running in roadside ditches in the lower-income Black neighborhoods.
 A race- or class-based system of road maintenance is not unknown in other parts of the U.S. (and the rest of the world) as well.
 Changing the physical structure in this case is a matter of equal rights, and involves changing attitudes as well as road service schedules.